A Preterist Commentary on Revelation 20: Summary and Highlights

 Interestingly, a vision of a war in heaven was witnessed in Iyyar of A.D.
 66 at the very start of the Jewish War.
 Recording this event Tacitus writes, “In the sky appeared a vision of armies in conflict, of glittering armour” (Tacitus The Histories 5.13).
 If this vision recorded by Tacitus is to be believed, it appears that the war which resulted in Satan being cast out of heaven mentioned in Revelation 12:7-9 occurred in A.D.
 66, not immediately after Jesus’ death and resurrection as proponents of the forty year millennium allege.

-Proponents of a forty-year millennium believe that the first resurrection mentioned in Revelation 20:4-6 began to occur immediately after Jesus’ resurrection which they believe occurred sometime around A.D.
+According to the forty-year millennium view the first resurrection mentioned in Revelation 20:4-6 began to occur immediately after Jesus’ resurrection which is believed to have occurred sometime around A.D.
 30. Ephesians 2:4-6 is often cited in support of this notion that the resurrection of the righteous mentioned in Revelation 20:4-6 was in full swing in the forty year interval between Jesus’ ministry and the fall of Jerusalem in A.D.
 70: “But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions—it is by grace you have been saved.
 And God raised us up with Christ and seated us with him in the heavenly realms in Christ Jesus[.]”
 At first glance Ephesians 2:4-6 seems to imply that the resurrection of the righteous was an ongoing phenomenon during the interval between Jesus’ resurrection and the fall of Jerusalem in A.D.
-70. However, this is not what Paul was saying.
-In A.D.
-62 or 63, about two or three years after having written the letter to the Ephesians, Paul explicitly indicates that the resurrection had not yet occurred: “Their teaching will spread like gangrene.
-Among them are Hymenaeus and Philetus, who have departed from the truth.
-They say that the resurrection has already taken place, and they destroy the faith of some (2 Timothy 2:17-18).”
+70. But was this what Paul was saying?

 And when Jesus had cried out again in a loud voice, he gave up his spirit.
 At that moment the curtain of the temple was torn in two from top to bottom.
 The earth shook, the rocks split and the tombs broke open.
 The bodies of many holy people who had died were raised to life.
 They came out of the tombs after Jesus’ resurrection and went into the holy city and appeared to many people.

-Perhaps it is possible that this is the first resurrection mentioned in Revelation 20:6?
-However, in light of 2 Timothy 2:17-18 this idea seems unlikely.
 Rather than being an actual description of the resurrection of the dead, the resurrection of Matthew 27:50-53 instead appears to be a sign of the coming resurrection similar to the resurrection of Lazarus (John 11:38-58, Luke 17:11-18), the resurrection of the Shunammite’s son (2 Kings 4:18-37), or the resurrection of the man thrown into Elisha’s tomb (2 Kings 13:21).
+In truth the resurrection of Matthew 27:50-53 was not the first resurrection of Revelation 20:4-6.
+I believe Jesus’ corporal resurrection miracle was a sign and symbol of the coming resurrection of the dead.
+If this is true, Matthew 27:50-53 appears to complete Jesus’ own resurrection miracle by showing that Christ was the first to be resurrected from among the dead as suggested in vs. like Colossians 1:18.

 The night is nearly over; the day is almost here.
 So let us put aside the deeds of darkness and put on the armor of light (Romans 13:12).